wp-plugins/iflychat/readme.txt

 After updating, go to iFlyChat Settings page and click on Update button.

 = 1.2.0 =
 After updating, go to iFlyChat Settings page and click on Update button.

+= 1.2.1 =
+After updating, go to iFlyChat Settings page and click on Update button.